jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 Unary Operations
 *********************************************************************************

-There are two unary operations, they each take one input
+There are 2 unary operations, they each take one input

 * :ref:`Logical Identity<test_logical_identity>`
 * :ref:`Logical Negation<test_logical_negation>`